Carrigan/interactive_art/triclojure/presentation.md

 - 115200bps, 14.4kB/s.
 Anything more needs ethernet.

 ---
+class: middle

 ## Where your logic lies

 ```
-The serial line is somewhat like a web API; you define a contract for the two parties to speak over
+The serial line is somewhat like a web API;
+you define a contract for the two parties to
-and then build an application around that.
+speak over and then build an application
+around that.
 ```

 ???